Many businesses begin hiring seasonal employees at this time of the year, in preparation for the busy holiday season.

 - Offering an end-of-season bonus, for example, can be an incentive for employees to stay.

 - Offering loyalty bonuses can also encourage seasonal staff to return year after year, saving you time and resources on training new recruits.

 - Providing creative benefits and perks for your employees will also make your business more competitive and attractive to temporary workers.

-- Busy times of year can be overwhelming and fast paced for many businesses.
+- Busy times of the year can be overwhelming and fast-paced for many businesses.
 To avoid losing employees who quit due to stress or feeling overworked, clearly explain your expectations for the position during the hiring process so they know what they are signing up for.
 Employees who are prepared for the challenges of seasonal work are less likely to quit mid-way.